CELLDEX THERAPEUTICS, INC.

 You may also manage your receipt of marketing and non-transactional communications by clicking on the “Manage Email Preferences” link located on the bottom of any Celldex marketing email and following the instructions found on the page to which the link takes you.
 You cannot opt out of receiving transactional e-mails related to your requests for information or materials.

 If you are participating in a “blinded” clinical trial for one of our Products, then we must decline your request to access your Clinical Trial Information during the trial, provided that this restriction was explained to you when you entered the trial and the disclosure of such information would jeopardize the integrity of the research effort.
 Following the conclusion or other termination of the blinded clinical trial and analysis of the results, you may have access to your Clinical Trial Information upon request.
 We recommend that you first request your Clinical Trial Information directly from your health care provider in the clinical trial and secondarily from us.

 If you withdraw, or are asked to withdraw, from a clinical trial of our Products, your Clinical Trial Information collected previously to your withdrawal may still be processed along with other data collected as part of the clinical trial, if this was made clear to you in the notice at the time you consented to participate in the clinical trial.

 Important Notice to All Non-U.S. Residents.
 Our servers may be located outside of the U.S. and the European Economic Area.
 If you are located outside of the U.S., please be aware that any information provided to us, including personal information, will be transferred from your country of origin.
-Except in the case of data transfers under the EU-U.S. Privacy Shield and the U.S.-Swiss Safe Harbor Framework, your decision to provide such data to us, or allow us to collect such data through our Site, constitutes your consent to this data transfer.
+Except in the case of data transfers under the EU-U.S. Privacy Shield Framework and the U.S.-Swiss Privacy Shield Framework, your decision to provide such data to us, or allow us to collect such data through our Site, constitutes your consent to this data transfer.